Musteika

+Etymology

+The name Musteika comes from a same personal name Musteika (its other forms Musteikis, Masteika, Mosteika) which is of uncertain origin but probably comes from the Lithuanian root mąst- ('to think, to consider').

 Location

 Musteika village is located c.
 30 km from Druskininkai, 12 km from Marcinkonys, 5 km from Kabeliai (the nearest settlement), 6 km from the Belarusian border, amidst the Dainava Forest, by the Musteika Rivulet.
 The largest Lithuanian swamp the Čepkeliai Marsh begins 6 km to the East from Musteika.

 Musteika officially is the southernmost Lithuanian settlement (the uninhabited forested area with the southernmost point officially belongs to Musteika, although the southernmost inhabitable place is Ašašninkai).

 The village is located in the Dzūkija National Park.
 Its surroundings differ from common Dzūkish bright pine forests: there are more black alder, spruce, aspen forests and swamps around here.
 Musteika forests hosts many rare and protected plant species, also grey wolf, European lynx, moose, crane population.
 The Musteika Nature Reserve was founded nearby village in 1997.
 The last Lithuanian brown bear was shot near Musteika in 1883.

-Formerly (1975-2003), between Musteika and Grybaulia villages, there was a large aquiculture pool complex but it was abandoned and dried out.
+Formerly (1975–2003), between Musteika and Grybaulia villages, there was a large aquiculture pool complex but it was abandoned and dried out.